IPAWS Monthly Proficiency Demonstration

 • NWEM: Check this box if you want the message to be disseminated across Non-Weather Emergency Message channels (sent to NOAA Weather Radio)

-Note: Remember, this is just a test message sent to the IPAWS Lab.
+Remember, this is just a test message sent to the IPAWS Lab.
 This message is not seen by the public.
 It is only sent to the IPAWS Lab.
 You can choose a single alert channel or a combination of any of the three choices.
 There is no requirement to select certain channels.

 • Event Type (required): Identifies the subject of the message by the same event code representation.
 This is a classifier for your message.

-• WEA Handling Code (required; will only appear if WEA was been checked in Step 5): This value informs carriers how to handle the WEA message.
+• WEA Handling Code (required; will only appear if WEA was checked in Step 5): This value informs carriers how to handle the WEA message.
 The form will automatically select the correct code based on the event type.

 • Response Type (required): This value denotes the type of action recommended for the target audience.
 This is not sent to the public.